hanabi/hanabi.github.io/README.md

   * At the beginning of a 4-player game, Alice goes first.
   * Bob has a red 1 on slot 1 and a blue 2 on slot 2.
   * Alice clues Bob number 2.
   * Bob doesn't see any other 1's on *Finesse Position*.
-Thus, a 2's clue must be a *Self-Finesse*, so he blind plays red 1.
+Thus, a 2's clue must be a *Self-Finesse*, so he blind-plays red 1.
   * Cathy comes next.
 From her perspective, Bob will think that his blue 2 is red 2, and will go on to misplay the card.
 * From Cathy's perspective, there are 5 possible situations: